 - a driving force in maintaining Europe’s role as home to the world’s largest and most advanced wind turbine manufacturers and sub-suppliers.

-EERA JP WIND is organised in eight sub-programme:
+EERA JP WIND is coordinated by Ignacio Marti Perez from DTU and is organised in eight sub-programme:

 - SP1: Programme planning and outreach – Coordinated by Peter Eecen, TNO

 - SP2: Research Infrastructure, testing and standards – Coordinated by Paul McKeever, ORE Catapult